Strong-field Driven Sub-cycle Band Structure Modulation and Dephasing Control: Results and Discussion

 The output DFWM signal depends on the third-order polarization of the crystal.
 The spectrum of third-order polarization can be written in terms of the nonlinear response function, i.e., third-order susceptibility $\chi^{(3)}(\omega; \omega, -\omega, \omega)$, which is a material property.
-However, for strong fields, one can have higher-order contributions.
+However, in strong fields, higher-order contributions can arise.
 Most generally, the polarization is \cite{Boyd2008},

 If the polarization vectors of the input and output electric fields are in the same direction, as in our experiment, the indices $i,j,k, \cdots$ are the same.
 For the remainder of this discussion, we omit the polarization subscripts for brevity.
 Here, $\mathcal{E}(\omega)=(E_1(\omega)e^{i\bm{k_1}\cdot r}+E_2(\omega)e^{i\bm{k_2}\cdot r}+E_3(\omega)e^{i\bm{k_3}\cdot r}+ \mathrm{c.c.})$.
 Based on the phase-matching condition mentioned above, the only terms that contribute to the measured signal are